 Poller was also a ceaseless promoter and continued to fight for an FCC assignment of channel 6 to Milwaukee.
 He and other owners formed the Ultra High Frequency Television Association in October of 1953, in order to lobby Congress.
-On December 31, 1953, the U.S. Circuit Court of Appeals in Washington denied WCAN-TV's motion for a temporary injunction restraining the FCC from allocating channel 6 to Whitefish Bay, and the Commission proceeded with plans to hold hearings on the applications from Hearst Radio, Inc., Cream City Broadcasting, Inc., and Independent Television, Inc., who had also applied for the license.
+On December 31, 1953, the U.S. Circuit Court of Appeals in Washington denied WCAN-TV's motion for a temporary injunction restraining the FCC from allocating channel 6 to Whitefish Bay, and the Commission proceeded with plans to hold hearings on the applications from Hearst, Cream City, and Independent Television, Inc., who had also applied for the license.

 On March 9, 1954, Edward R. Murrow denounced Senator Joseph McCarthy on that famous episode of See It Now; WCAN-TV was the only Wisconsin CBS affiliate to carry the show.
 In May of that year, the U.S. Senate held hearings regarding UHF broadcasting and WCAN-TV president Lou Poller testified that all television broadcasting should be shifted to UHF.
 He went so far as to take out a two page ad in the May 28, 1954 issue of TV Guide, in which he put forward his thoughts on the subject, and announced that he was going to file an application to transfer WCAN-TV's programming to channel 12.

 Lou Poller susequently announced that he was going to build new facilities for WCAN-TV.
 He purchased an old warehouse facility at 5445 N. 27th St., which was converted for TV use.
 However, things changed rapidly beginning in the summer of 1954.
 That year, CBS, which had been planning on affiliating with the Whitefish Bay channel 6 station when it went on the air, had its news commentators attacked by Hearst columnists; as Hearst was the leading applicant for that allocation, CBS needed a backup plan, and began looking toward making WTVW/12 their Milwaukee affiliate.
-However, ABC beat them to it ... in September WTVW was announced as being ABC's affiliate, effective when they began commercial operation on October 27.
-This followed by one week the announcement by WOKY-TV that they were relinquishing the affiliation effective October 1, and WOKY-TV was then sold to CBS on October 22, 1954 with CBS exercising the six months' notice clause in their agreement with WCAN-TV to terminate the affilation.
+However, ABC beat them to it ... announcing in September that WTVW would be their affiliate, effective when they began commercial operation on October 27.
+This followed by one week the announcement by WOKY-TV that they were relinquishing the affiliation effective October 1, and WOKY-TV was then sold to CBS on October 22, 1954 with CBS exercising the six months' notice clause in their agreement with WCAN-TV to terminate their affilation.
 Lou Poller then agreed to sell his new facilities to CBS.
-The announcement of the sale was made on November 13, 1954, CBS took over the facilities in February, 1955, and on the 27th of that month CBS network programming shifted to channel 19, with the WOKY-TV call letters changed to WXIX on that same day.
+The announcement of the sale was made on November 13, 1954, CBS took over the facilities in February 1955, and on the 27th of that month CBS network programming shifted to channel 19, with the WOKY-TV call letters changed to WXIX on that same day.

 Poller received the former WOKY-TV facilities and kept the channel 25 CP so that he might continue broadcasting as an independent station, but he never did.
 Lou Poller later sued CBS, Bartell, and Holt, claiming CBS dissuaded Storer Broadcasting from negotiating for a $2 million purchase of WCAN-TV, that CBS assured him WCAN-TV would continue as the CBS Milwaukee affiliate (on the basis of that assurance Poller contracted to lease new quarters for WCAN-TV and bought new equipment), and that CBS' purchase of WOKY-TV caused him to go dark.
 CBS received a summary judgment against Poller in 1959, but that was overturned by the U.S. Supreme Court in 1962.
 (I don't know what happened thereafter.
 While Poller was entitled to a trial, it is likely that the matter was settled out-of-court.
 Poller subsequently retired to Florida.)